aretaath/Laravel-Project/README.md

   ![leadership](https://github.com/user-attachments/assets/d2b0f23b-a63e-4b13-8e06-cd71c6ea4b03)

   The Leadership page highlights key members of the leadership team.
-This page includes their names, positions, and photos, providing users with an overview of the individuals who guide the direction of the project.
+This page includes their names, positions, and photos, providing users with an overview of the individuals who guide the direction of the project. (_On Progress_)

 ---